-- 2.1.5 Scottish Government's medium term financial strategy, published in autumn 2018, indicates a reduction in core local government funding as a result of protecting NHS and Police Scotland funding and increased ring-fencing for Scottish Government initiatives.
-Some of Scottish Government's key policy initiatives delivered by local authorities are funded by ring-fenced grant, notably expansion of Early Learning and Childcare and Pupil Equity Fund.
-Audit Scotland's Overview of Local Government in Scotland 2019/20 noted that nearly half of the increased funding in 2019/20 and all of the initial additional funding in 2020/21 was to fund the expansion of early learning and childcare. - 2.1.6 The impact of increased ring-fenced funding was presented by SPICe in their report Local Government Facts and Figures 2013/14 to 2019/20
+- 2.1.5 Scottish Government's medium term financial strategy, published in autumn 2018, indicates a reduction in core local government funding as a result of protecting NHS and Police Scotland funding and increased ring-fencing for Scottish Government initiatives. - 2.1.6 The impact of increased ring-fenced funding was presented by SPICe in their report Local Government Facts and Figures 2013/14 to 2019/20

-2.1.7 Disagreement between Scottish Government and COSLA as to what constitutes core funding for local government has been a feature of discussion around recent settlements and continues in COSLA's response to the 2021/22 budget and its companion document "Budget Reality 2021/22" 2.1.8 COSLA in their response to the Local Government and Communities Committee prebudget scrutiny also drew has also drawn Scottish Government attention to areas where Scottish Government priorities are not funded through ring-fenced funding but where there are still explicit constraints on local government and / or funding is tied to new duties.
+2.1.7 COSLA in their response to the Local Government and Communities Committee prebudget scrutiny also drew attention to areas where Scottish Government priorities are not funded through ring-fenced funding but where there are still explicit constraints on local government and / or funding is tied to new duties.
 Audit Scotland captured the impact of new duties on local government in 2019/20 in the following diagram: